AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 Spring Boot users will need to define a `DeadlineManager` bean using one of the available implementations.

 Spring Boot users who want to use the JobRunr deadline manager can add [`jobrunr-spring-boot-starter`](https://mvnrepository.com/artifact/org.jobrunr/jobrunr-spring-boot-starter) as a dependency.
-Since this will make a `JobScheduler` bean available, which can be used by the auto configuration to create a `JobRunrDeadlineManager`.
+Doing so will make a `JobScheduler` bean available, which the auto-configuration can use to create a `JobRunrDeadlineManager`.
-Alternatively the bean can be configured like this:
+Alternatively. the bean can be configured like this:

 ```java
 @Bean